a. Program Structure

 · If a student’s circumstances will require absence from New York City or NYU for one or more semesters of Years 4 and 5, subject to their advisor’s approval, they should notify these circumstances to the Graduate Administrative Aide when responding to the request to submit their language teaching preferences for the following year, so that these circumstances can, where possible, be taken into account.

-· For any questions relating to their course assignment, students are encouraged to speak with the Director of Language Programs directly.
+· For any questions relating to their course assignment, students are encouraged to speak with the Director of the Language Program directly.

 · Starting in February 2015, teaching will be allocated for the whole of the following academic year at once, rather than on a semester-by-semester basis.
 The Graduate Administrative Aide will thus in February or March of each year ask graduate students to submit their teaching preferences for the whole of the following academic year.